The UAE and the F-35: Frontline Defense for the UAE, US and Partners

 “The next chapter of Middle East security is being written and today’s Senate action to allow the sale of the F-35 and other advanced military equipment is a symbol of our deepening security relationship with our friends in the UAE.
 Sales like these are an important tool in our country’s foreign policy, not just because we further interoperability between our armed forces, but we also advance American values.”

-While other Senators voted against the sale on the principle that Congress should exercise greater oversight in the foreign military sales process, they nevertheless expressed their continued support for the strong UAE-US security partnership.
+While some Senators voted against the sale on the principle that Congress should exercise greater oversight in the foreign military sales process, they nevertheless expressed their continued support for the strong UAE-US security partnership.
 See below for a selection of these comments, as well as Ambassador Al Otaiba’s response to questions that were raised.

 “There was no ability for the Senate Foreign Relations Committee to weigh in on this particular sale.
 It was rushed to notice, and our only option was to bring it before the full Senate.
 On this sale, in particular, the consultative process was really important.